 You have a seller’s VAT ID (NIP) that matches your company data.

-Go to the website ap.ksef.mf.gov.pl.
+Go to ap.ksef.mf.gov.pl.

 Authenticate to continue.

-After logging in and signing the required documents, from the side menu select the Permissions tab -> Grant permissions.
+After logging in and signing the required documents, from the side menu select the tab Permissions -> Grant permissions.

-Enter Meeting Application’s NIP, i.e.: 8992738060
+Enter the Meeting Application VAT ID number, i.e.: 8992738060

 Scope of permissions: issuing invoices and viewing invoices